JSTOR: Access

 JSTOR is licensed mainly to academic institutions, public libraries, research institutions, museums, and schools.
 More than 7,000 institutions in more than 150 countries have access.
 JSTOR has been running a pilot program of allowing subscribing institutions to provide access to their alumni, in addition to current students and staff.
 The Alumni Access Program officially launched in January 2013.
 Individual subscriptions also are available to certain journal titles through the journal publisher.
 Every year, JSTOR blocks 150 million attempts by non-subscribers to read articles.

 Inquiries have been made about the possibility of making JSTOR open access.
-According to Harvard Law professor Lawrence Lessig, JSTOR had been asked "how much would it cost to make this available to the whole world, how much would we need to pay you?
-The answer was $250 million".
+According to Harvard Law professor Lawrence Lessig, JSTOR had been asked, "How much would it cost to make this available to the whole world?
+What would we have to pay you?", reportedly responding with a figure of $250 million dollars.

 Aaron Swartz incident

 In late 2010 and early 2011, Aaron Swartz, an American computer programmer, writer, political organizer and Internet activist, used MIT's data network to bulk-download a substantial portion of JSTOR's collection of academic journal articles.
 When the bulk-download was discovered, a video camera was placed in the room to film the mysterious visitor and the relevant computer was left untouched.
 Once video was captured of the visitor, the download was stopped and Swartz was identified.
 Rather than pursue a civil lawsuit against him, in June 2011 JSTOR reached a settlement wherein Swartz surrendered the downloaded data.

-The following month, federal authorities charged Swartz with several "data theft"-related crimes, including wire fraud, computer fraud, unlawfully obtaining information from a protected computer, and recklessly damaging a protected computer.
+The following month, federal authorities charged Swartz with several data theft–related crimes, including wire fraud, computer fraud, unlawfully obtaining information from a protected computer, and recklessly damaging a protected computer.
 Prosecutors in the case claimed that Swartz acted with the intention of making the papers available on P2P file-sharing sites.

 Swartz surrendered to authorities, pleaded not guilty to all counts, and was released on $100,000 bail.
 In September 2012, U.S. attorneys increased the number of charges against Swartz from four to thirteen, with a possible penalty of 35 years in prison and $1 million in fines.
-The case still was pending when Swartz committed suicide in January 2013.
-Prosecutors dropped the charges after his suicide.
+The case still was pending when Swartz died by suicide in January 2013.